 Dancer’s Edge offers classes in Ballet/Pointe, Tap, Jazz, Hip-Hop, Lyrical, Contemporary/Modern and Flamenco for ages 5-adult and Preschool classes for ages 3 and 4.

-Students must have a teacher recommendation/approval before joining Production Company.
-The company class and one other ballet class are required.
+Students must have a teacher recommendation/approval before joining the dance company.
+The company class and one other class are required.

 Tuition & Registration Fees